seanbpayne/PFSWedNotes/circus.md

 **Stooge^:** Performers get a +1 circumstance bonus to trick checks with the Audience or Drag trait.

 ## Random Circus Events
+Currently have 14

 **Animals Break Loose:** Animal tricks can’t be performed during the show, and the crowd’s Excitement and Anticipation each increase by 2d6 (rolled separately).

 **Bad Weather:** Trick checks with the aerial or fire trait take a –2 circumstance penalty and trick checks with the earth trait gain a +2 circumstance bonus.
 If the show is a success, the Payout is doubled.

+**Broken Equipment^:** A random performer's equipment breaks.
+It gives a -2 penalty to their trick check.

 **Clown Lung:** Performers cannot Send in the Clowns unless a PC takes the backup clown non-performer role.
 Equipment Malfunction: The NPC with the highest trick level (chosen randomly in the case of a tie) cannot perform in the show.